ironhack-labs/lab-canvas-race-car/README.md

 ## Introduction

-We are ready to start making some games with `canvas` help, so in this first exercise, we will a **Car Race** using some basic animations we learned today.
+We are ready to start making some games with `canvas` help, so in this first exercise, we will do a **Car Race** using some basic animations we learned today.

-Remember, you have the Learning Units to check any concept you might need.
+Remember, you have the Learning Units to check any concept you need.
 We are working with the `2D` context, so you should think the canvas is a cartesian plane, where you can move elements changing their position in any of the `axis`.

 ## Requirements